graalvm/mx/README-proftool.md

 ```

 Every piece of generated code is disassembled and broken into hot regions where ticks are clustered.
 This gives a general
 overview of the hot parts of the execution.

 Other options to profhot give more control over how this is printed.
+It's possible to strip package names from the output
+using the '-s' option which can make the output more compact.
+The debug information associated with a pc can be
+quite deep which will overwhelm the actually assembly output.
+The '-c' option can be used to control the number of frames printed,
+so passing `0` will hide the frame information completely and `1` will show just deepest inline frame.